 To test for this possibility, we collected information on the editorial board membership of the "top five" general interest journals and five other highly ranked theory journals, from 1970 to the present.
 We then estimated linear probability models for the choice of onlymasculine pronoun form at the article level on the average number of women in the editorial board in the three years prior to a paper's publication.
 Naturally, in this exercise we can only include the subset of papers published in any of the ten journals for which we have editorial information.
-We report the results in Table 6.
+We report the results in Table VIII.

 Column 2 reports estimates from a model that includes author fixed effects, using only within author variation across publications.
 Overall, the share of female editors does not predict gendered pronoun choice.
-In the remaining columns we explore whether there are differences between male and female-authored papers.
+In the remaining columns we explore whether there are differences between papers authored by men and women.
 We find no effects for men (columns 5 and 6), but large and positive effects for women, even in the specification that includes author fixed effects.
 Women are more likely to use a masculine only writing style when facing a larger share of female editors.

 Expectations of conformity by un-tenured professors.
-If writing styles are perceived to matter for publication and more broadly for career concerns, un-tenured economists may respond to such perceptions through their choices.
+If writing styles are perceived to matter for publication and for career concerns, un-tenured economists may respond to such perceptions through their choices.
 The profession may expect, or may be perceived to expect, for example, more traditionalist attachments by younger economists.
-We test this possibility estimating linear probability models of gendered pronoun choice on a dummy variable equal to 1 for articles with at least an author in the first six years of his academic career.
-The top row of Table 7 presents the results.
-Authors at an early stage of their career are more likely to chose the plural writing style (relative to all other three
+We test this

-&lt;sup>30This result may be surprising.
+&lt;sup>34This result may be surprising.
 Kosnik (2022), however, reports writing behavior among female economists that may be consistent with it.
 She studies writing style as measured by text sentiment in Economics articles published in prestigious journals, and finds that sentiment is more negative in papers written by women compared to men.
 She argues this is driven by career concerns, because papers with more negative writing styles tend to receive more citations.